Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Keep on reading to learn more about how you can apply for and secure an SEOG grant!

-The FSEOG Grant program is administered by individual colleges and universities as opposed to the Federal Government.
-Not all colleges offer the FSEOG Awards so you should check with your college’s financial office to see if the grant is available.
+FSEOG Grants are Federal funds provided to individual colleges and universities to distribute among eligible students.
+Unlike the Pell Grant, which is available to every student who qualifies, colleges only receive a set amount of FSEOG funds.
+This means some high-need students may not receive the grant.
+Not all colleges offer the FSEOG so check with your college’s financial aid office to see if the grant is available.

 Assuming that your college offers the Federal SEOG Award, you will have to be eligible according to your demonstrated financial need.
 Your demonstrated need is assessed by the Free Application for Federal Student Aid or FAFSA.